Caribbean Story Part 1: Light the Lamp

 “Don’t pretend that you don’t know Miss Janie,” his five-foot plump mother scolded, with both hands on her hips and her neck stretched as far as it could to facilitate him looking into her angry face.
 “You put her daughter Lulu in the family way, and now you forget who she is?
 Did you do it, Manny? ”

 And so it was that the conception of Miranda Davis became known.
 Her mother Lulu Davis informed her maternal grandmother Janie Davis, who approached her paternal grandmother Mattie Spooner, who questioned her father Manny Spooner.
-There is no evidence that Lulu and Manny ever discussed their baby or ever spoke to each other since that day.
+There is no evidence that Lulu and Manny ever discussed their baby before she was born.
 Miranda’s care before and after her birth would henceforth be supervised by her grandmothers.

 Lulu Davis lived with her mother Janie in one room of the two-room house Janie’s mother had left for her and her sister.
-Janie divided her room into a living area and a bedroom, partitioned by a fabric curtain.
+Janie divided her room into two.
+She created a living area and a bedroom, partitioned by a fabric curtain.

 The economic status of the grandmother-to-be was illustrated in her bedroom.
 Her excuse for a bed sported four wooden boxes for the legs; a frame completed with four pieces of board pulled from the estate’s discarded junk heap; a mattress, if it could be called that, comprised of course flour bags (in which flour was imported) sewn together and stuffed with dried grass.
 One side of the bed was jammed to the “wall” of the thatched house; on the partition side, there was enough room to get in and out.
 Janie slept on the open side, Lulu slept in the corner.